huxinmin/react-native-pack/README.md

 ]
 ```

-then you can creat one new webpack.config.js
+then you can create one new webpack.config.js(optional)

 ```
 // can be empty